TannDev/silence-among-us/README.md

 When you start a new lobby, the bot will DM you a link to connect the capture app automatically.

-It'll also provide a link for downloading a compatible version directly from the bot's server, if you need it.
-You can also find the exe in the [downloads](/downloads) folder, if you prefer.
-(You can get it directly from [the official releases](https://github.com/denverquane/amonguscapture/releases) as well, but we can't guarantee compatibility with other versions.)
+It'll also provide a link for downloading a compatible version from Github, if you need it.
+Or, you can get it directly from [the official releases](https://github.com/denverquane/amonguscapture/releases) instead.
+(Though we can't guarantee compatibility with other versions.)

 ### Commands
 When added to your app, the discord bot will automatically listen for commands in every text channel it has access to.